discopt/cmr/doc/index.md

 This C/C++ library contains efficient implementations of various algorithm for recognizing combinatorial matrices.
 The following matrix classes can be recognized:

-  - \ref TU
+  - \ref tu
-  - \ref NETWORK
+  - \ref network

 Moreover, base representation matrices for the following matroid classes can be recognized:

-  - \ref REGULAR
+  - \ref regular
-  - \ref GRAPHIC
+  - \ref graphic
-  - \ref SP
+  - \ref series-parallel

 The following matrix/matroid classes are planned:

-  - \ref BALANCED
+  - \ref balanced
-  - \ref PERFECT
+  - \ref perfect

 # Usage #

 The functionality can be used via command-line tools or via its C/C++ interface.
 There is one executable per matrix/matroid class.
 Its documentation and that of the interface can be found on the respective pages.
-The executables accept several \ref FILEFORMATS.
+The executables accept several \ref file-formats.

 # License #

 The software is released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
-For recognition of \ref TU, please cite the paper that describes the algorithm and its implementation:
+For recognition of \ref tu, please cite the paper that describes the algorithm and its implementation:

     @Article{WalterT13,
       author    = {Walter, Matthias and Truemper, Klaus},